Pixel-Prowess/GitHub360-Summer24/week01-gitbasics.md

 	- These command let you move files out of staging and back into untracked.
 	- If you add the `-r` option, it will recursively let you remove a bunch of files at once.
 	- It's a bit hard to remember, but you can always let the `git status` command remind you.

 ### Exercise

 Let's practice moving files in and out of staging.
-- Stage a single file
+- Stage a single file using `git add <filename>`
-- Unstage a file
+- Unstage a file using `git restore --staged <filename>`
-- Stage all files
+- Stage all files using `git add .`, `git add *`, `git add --all` or `git add -A`
 - Unstage all of the images using `git rm -r --cached images/**`
-- Let's stage all the images using `git add .`
+- Re-stage all the images using `git add .`

 ---

 ## Committing files

 To create a commit, you can issue a [commit command](https://git-scm.com/docs/git-commit). this saves staging to history, locking in a place that you can come back to.
 After the changes files will be in a working state.

 * `git commit -m "Message"`
 	- You can commit files using the `git commit` command, it requires that you give it a message recording what you're doing.
 	- The message acts as a label you'll see when going over a list of commits.
 	- It can be quite complex and include the changes you've made to the files since the last commit, but the most important part is the label, since it's what you'll see most often.
-	- The shortcut for the --message option is -m
+	- The shortcut for the `--message` option is `-m`
 - `git commit -m --dry-run "Message"`
 	- The `--dry-run` option lets you take a look at the changes you're making, so it might be helpful when writing your message.
 - `git add . && git commit -m "Message"`
 	- Some people will use the double ampersands to queue up two git commands together, specially the add and commit commands.
 - `git log`
 	- Lets you look at the history of commits: It stores  the name and email of the person who made the commit, the date when the commit was made, a user message and an ID for the commit.

 ### Exercise

-Let's try committing all of the files from staging.
-`git commit -m "Initial Commit"`
+Let's try committing all of the files from staging with `git commit -m "Initial Commit"`

-- The -m is required and lets you add a message to your commits
-- It's a shortcut for --message.
+- The `-m` is required and lets you add a message to your commits.
+It's a shortcut for --message.
-- Let's issue a git status command to see what's going on.
+- Let's issue a git status command to see what's going on `git status`
-`git status`

 Now we have a clean working tree.
 `git log`, then `q`

 Lets take a look at the information that Git is saving about our project.
 You can scroll down to see a longer list and hit the `q` key to continue.

 ---

 ## Ammending Commits

 An amend will add modified information or changed files to an existing commit.

 - `git commit -m --amend "Message"`